 Accidents can and do happen on the job.
 Each year, thousands of workers are seriously hurt and killed in mishaps at mines, factories, agricultural operations, construction sites and at various other workplaces.

 Among the most common causes of serious work injuries are accidents involving falling objects, workers falling from elevated equipment or structures, highway accidents and those involving cars, trucks, forklifts, factory machinery and other devices.
 Other causes include electrocution, carbon monoxide poisoning and trench cave-ins.

 Kline & Specter, PC, attorneys have represented clients who suffered severe work injuries in Philadelphia and throughout Pennsylvania, New Jersey and Delaware.
-If you or someone you know suffered a severe injury or death in a work-related accident, you may want to contact a workplace injury lawyer for a free evaluation of your case.
+If you or someone you know suffered a severe injury or death in a work-related accident, you may want to contact a work injury lawyer for a free evaluation of your case.

-Most recently, the law firm in 2015 won a $46.5 million jury verdict against a security company for the families of two women employees who were shot to death by a fired worker at the Kraft Foods plant in Northeast Philadelphia.
+In an earlier case, Kline & Specter won a $46.5 million jury verdict against a security company for the families of two women employees who were shot to death by a fired worker at the Kraft Foods plant in Northeast Philadelphia.
 The award was for compensatory and punitive damages.
 (See the Brown/Wilson Case)

 In 2014, Shanin Specter and David Williams settled a wrongful death case involving a worker at a Philadelphia-area refinery for $10 million

 And in the prior year, Kline & Specter obtained one of the largest settlements for an undocumented worker in negotiating a $5 million award for a man crushed to death by a collapsing excavation site.
 (Arana)

 Workplace injuries range from broken limbs to those involving more severe brain injuries and spinal cord injuries, even death.
 Among Kline & Specter's legal victories for working men and women are several with spectacular settlements or jury verdicts.
 They are: